Detroit Lions Underdogs For Sixth Straight Week As Cincinnati Bengals Visit Ford Field

 Oh, brother.

-Detroit lost on the last play of regulation for the second time in three weeks, this time as Greg Joseph nailed a 54-yard field goal on the game’s last play.
+For the second time in three weeks, Detroit faced another heartbreaking defeat as Greg Joseph sealed the game with a 54-yard field goal on the final play of regulation.

 Bengals fall to visiting Green Bay Packers, 25-22